Gnopps/obsidian-rewarder/README.md

 > - Knit for 15 minutes {rare}
 > - Open the birthday present champagne bottle {legendary} {1}

 2. Complete a task by clicking its checkbox.
 Obsidian Rewarder will now randomly determine if you should get a reward and if so, which.
 You'll be notified with a message in Obsidian.
+If you click the button to "Skip this reward" then the reward's inventory will not be adjusted.

 ### Configurating rewards